Fraser Valley Rush

 Shannon Morris-Reade, General Manager

-Shannon Morris-Reade is entering her second season as general manager during the 2023-24 season after spending the previous three seasons behind the bench of the Greater Vancouver Comets’ program as an assistant coach.
+Shannon Morris-Reade begins her fourth season as general manager of the Greater Vancouver Comets.
+Prior to assuming the role, she spent three seasons behind the bench as an assistant coach for the Comets.

-Morris-Reade, who calls Port Coquitlam home, earned her Bachelor of Sciences degree at Lindenwood University where she also played for the school’s Division 1 women’s hockey program.
-She works full-time as a Cardiology Technologist.
+Morris-Reade, who calls Port Coquitlam home, earned her Bachelor of Science degree at Lindenwood University where she also played for the school’s Division 1 women’s hockey program.
+She works full-time as a cardiology technologist.

 logo